- Consider your workload and environment

 only one runner “worker” can execute CI/CD jobs for the runner process on this system.

-Intermediate configuration: one runner, multiple workers
+Intermediate configuration: one runner manager, multiple runners

 When you do this, the runner’s config.toml